scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 I got following prediction result from downloaded images after applying the trained model.
-Overall, I have successfully taken over 75% accuracy.
+I have successfully taken right 75% accuracy score.
+But the score is less 20% than test score which I took in training processing.
 See the below result score for each downloaded images.

 ![alt text][DLImagePrediction]

-The reason why I see such accuracy score is
+The reason why I obtained 75% accuracy score from test images is
 * Original Image sizes are not constant, some of larges, other small etc.
-* Image is heavily distorted if shrinking big image to default entry image size (32x32).
+* Image is heavily distorted when shrinking big image to default entry image size (32x32).
 It means to drain some of significant data from original ones.
 * Image is pictured with any kinds of background like road, building
 * Some Signboard is not pictured in center of image, thus hard to understand where traffic image is seen by machine learning model.

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+...

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)